rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 ## Changes
-1.0 - Initial release
+- 1.0 - Initial release
-1.1 - Bug fix, issue with REST call made to return build details 1.2 - Bug fix, UTF8 encoding issue
+- 1.1 - Bug fix, issue with REST call made to return build details
+- 1.2 - Bug fix, UTF8 encoding issue
-1.3 - Added support for Release Management
+- 1.3 - Added support for Release Management
-      Added support for inline definition of template 1.4 - Add advanced option to choose if PAT or defaultcreds are used 1.5 - Put in logic to skip any non VSTS release artifacts 1.6 - Added parameter to limit release notes generation in a release to only primary artifact 2.0 - Added support to look back to through prior releases to last successful deployment 2.1 - Made the text that is shown when there is no WI or Changeset/Commit 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions Fixed bug that only first line of generate markdown available in output variable 2.4 - Added extra error traps to handle lookups on deleted builds 2.5 - Improved error tapping on render method
+        Added support for inline definition of template
+- 1.4 - Add advanced option to choose if PAT or defaultcreds are used
+- 1.5 - Put in logic to skip any non VSTS release artifacts
+- 1.6 - Added parameter to limit release notes generation in a release to only primary artifact
+- 2.0 - Added support to look back to through prior releases to last successful deployment
+- 2.1 - Made the text that is shown when there is no WI or Changeset/Commit
+- 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom
+- 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions Fixed bug that only first line of generate markdown available in output variable
+- 2.4 - Added extra error traps to handle lookups on deleted builds
+- 2.5 - Improved error tapping on render method
-2.6 - Altered logging to remove items that should not be warning 2.7 - Included PR from @Beej126 hide changeset with no comment and @gregpakes added newlines to output variable string 2.8 - Fixed for Issues #109, fixed build detection logic
+- 2.6 - Altered logging to remove items that should not be warning
+- 2.7 - Included PR from @Beej126 hide changeset with no comment and @gregpakes added newlines to output variable string
+- 2.8 - Fixed for Issues #109, fixed build detection logic
+- 2.9 - PR from @paulxb Fixed a bug with $defname and $stagename not populating

 This task generates a release notes file based on a template passed into the tool.
 The data source for the generated Release Notes is the VSTS REST API's:
 - if used in a build it is the current active build